-Why Regional Human Rights or Regional Equity Committees?
+Why Regional Women's Committees?

-- To implement and action union priorities and campaigns (e.g. Missing and Murdered Indigenous Women and Girls, inclusion of trans people in human rights legislation, employment equity, accommodation of members with disabilities). - To have a safe space where equity-seeking members can discuss their issues. - To examine, educate and advocate for diverse issues from an intersectional lens. - To mobilize and empower equity-seeking members to participate in the union, their workplaces and their communities. - To network and work side-by-side with women, racialized people, indigenous people, LGBTQ2+ people, and people with disabilities to advance equality in their region and the labour movement so that the union is more inclusive.
+- To implement and action union priorities and campaigns (e.g. childcare, pay equity, domestic violence). - To have a safe space where women can discuss their issues. - To examine, educate and advocate for diverse women's issues from an intersectional lens. - To mobilize and empower women to participate in the union, their workplaces and their communities. - To network and work side-by-side with racialized women, Indigenous women, lesbians, bisexual and trans women and women with disabilities to advance equality in their region and the labour movement so that the union is more inclusive.